swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 3. Created the Storage Bucket on the cloud provider
 4. Installed the DVC Storage plugin
 5. Configured DVC to use the Storage Bucket
-6. Updated the `.gitignore` file and adding the experiment data to DVC
+6. Updated the gitignore file and adding the experiment data to DVC
 7. Pushed the data files to DVC
 8. Commit the changes to Git